 This is important…

-Who Should Get Short Term Bike Insurance?
+Who Should Get Short-Term Bike Insurance?

-Requirements, Costs and Types of Coverage:
+Requirements, Costs, and Types of Coverage:

 Comprehensive: This is total insurance that provides the maximum amount of coverage.
-This means that even if you caused the accident, the insurance will pay for the damage to the bike.
+This means that even if you cause the accident, the insurance will pay for the damage to the bike.
 You can expect the premium rates to be the highest for this form of insurance, but you can lower it somewhat by taking a higher deductible.